Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Store the verification key in your receiver and compare it before processing the event.
 Return 2xx after the event is accepted.

-Register or reuse a cloud worker
+Register or reuse a cloud agent

-A cloud worker record should describe:
+A cloud agent record should describe:

 • Workspace and agent.